 In early 2014, the National Film and Sound Archive (NFSA) in Canberra invited us to preview the project as it then stood.
 For this we prepared a 38 minute 4K version featuring a range of early footage, which was shown to a full house at the NFSA’s 4K Arc Cinema on May 30 in a one-off preview screening | more details

-From May 28, 2015 the complete 150 minute version of brindabellas will be released online in five 30 minute parts – summer, autumn, winter, spring and summer (return) – with an original soundtrack by Canberra musicians Marcus Hooper and Andy Heaney.
+From May 28, 2015 the five individual parts were released online with an original soundtrack by Canberra musicians Marcus Hooper and Andy Heaney.

 brindabellas | film details